str0pharia/UnRealVirtuality/README.md

 #### Propane Tanks
 Contains flammable gas used to power the balloon.
 A dial shows remaining gas in tanks.
-Place a propane tank in one of the assigned slots inside the gondola to refuel the burners.
+Place a propane tank in one of the assigned slots to replace and refuel the burners

 #### Longbow
 Use the classic longbow to shoot at things and interact with physics-driven obstacles from a distance, to change the environment and clear a new path.